-Ivins, Phillips & Barker maintains a longstanding commitment to attracting, retaining, and promoting talented attorneys from a diverse range of backgrounds.
-We believe that furthering diversity in our workplace is essential to providing the comprehensive representation and valuable insights that our clients demand.
+IPB maintains a longstanding commitment to attracting, retaining, and promoting talented attorneys from a diverse range of backgrounds, including groups that have been historically underrepresented in the workplace and in the practice of law.
+We believe that furthering diversity in our workplace through individual differences, life experiences, knowledge, inventiveness, innovation, self-expression, unique capabilities, and talent is essential to providing the comprehensive representation and valuable insights that our clients demand and to aligning ourselves with their values and goals.

-As a small specialized firm that rarely hires lateral partners, we pursue this goal first by recruiting our associates from a diverse pool of applicants and promoting education among new lawyers in what we do.
-For instance, the firm has co-sponsored the ABA Real Property Trust and Estate Law Section’s Washington D.C. community outreach training program for recent women and minority law school graduates.
-The firm is also a sponsor of the Mid-Atlantic Black Law Students Association's annual convention.
+As a small specialized firm, we pursue this goal first by recruiting our associates from a diverse pool of applicants and promoting education among new lawyers in what we do.
+For instance, the firm has co-sponsored the ABA Real Property Trust and Estate Law Section’s Washington D.C. community outreach training program for women and minority recent law school graduates.
+The firm has also sponsored the Mid-Atlantic Black Law Students Association's annual convention and participated in mentoring programs with the Asian Pacific American Bar Association of DC.
 Within the firm, we foster a professional environment that emphasizes long-term development and leadership opportunities for all new attorneys.